Things to do

 Visit Jordans Courtyard – less than a mile away this Beautifully restored Ham Stone Farmhouse and Buildings is a site featuring;

-The Old Calf Shed Cafe – Open 9am to 3pm Tuesdays to Sundays – offering high quality simple tasty food using local seasonal ingredients where possible, all made from scratch, on-site.
+The Cafe & Terrace at Jordans Courtyard – Open 9am to 3pm Tuesdays to Sundays – offering high quality simple tasty food using local seasonal ingredients where possible, all made from scratch, on-site.

 The Cottage Garden – set in the walled garden this Garden Centre offers gifts, plants, beauty and tranquillity – proudly brought to you by Cottage Flowers